-For the determination of major and trace element concentrations in recovered volcanic rocks, representative samples obtained from the igneous basement were analyzed using inductively coupled plasma-atomic emission spectroscopy (ICP-AES) and portable X-ray fluorescence (pXRF) on both rock powders (n = 33) and surfaces of archive-half section rock pieces (n = 267).
-Overall, comparison of the ICP-AES and pXRF results of the same samples displays excellent to good correlation.
-The loss on ignition (LOI), a common indicator for the degree of alteration, is relatively low overall for such old submarine rocks (LOI < 3 wt%).
+Representative samples obtained from the igneous basement were analyzed using inductively coupled plasma-atomic emission spectroscopy (ICP-AES) and portable X-ray fluorescence (pXRF) on both rock powders (n = 33) and surfaces of archive-half section rock pieces (n = 128).
+Overall, comparison of the ICP-AES and pXRF results from the same samples displays excellent to good correlation.
+The loss on ignition (LOI), a common indicator for the degree of alteration, is relatively low for such old submarine rocks (<3 wt%).
 Nevertheless, K and Sr enrichment due to seawater interaction and olivine alteration affect the composition of the analyzed lavas to variable degrees, which has also been documented by petrographic investigations.
 All igneous rock samples are basalts and have Ti/V values similar to MORBs and ridge-centered ocean island basalts.
 Downhole geochemical variations display an overall increase in MgO, possibly reflecting increasing differentiation of the magma reservoir with decreasing age.
-The most striking geochemical variability was observed at \sim 274 mbsf.
-In the upper portions of the recovered interval, the TiO_2 content is relatively constant and sharply drops at 274 mbsf at the bottom of Igneous Unit 5.
-Thereafter, the TiO2 value remains constant throughout Units 5-8 and slowly increases from Unit 9 to Unit 10 again to a concentration similar to the upper part of the volcanic sequence (Units 1- 5).
+The most striking geochemical variability is observed at ~ 274 mbsf.
+In the upper portions of the recovered interval, the TiO2 content is relatively constant and sharply drops at 274 mbsf at the bottom of Igneous Unit 5.
+Thereafter, the TiO_2 value remains constant throughout Units 5-8 and slowly increases from Unit 9 to Unit 10 again to a concentration similar to the upper part of the volcanic sequence (Units 1-5).
 This Ti evolution correlates with similar patterns for Sr, Y, and Zr.
 Another geochemical anomaly was identified around 255 mbsf in the lower part of Subunit 4a, which shows an enrichment of TiO2, Ni, and Cu.
-Also, Subunits 10a and 10b may be distinguished by differing Ni content.

 Physical properties measurements were made on recovered whole-round and section half cores as well as discrete cube and wedge samples, indicating three distinct units that correspond to the established lithostratigraphic units: (1) calcareous ooze, (2) chalk, and (3) basalt.
-Within the sedimentary succession, NGR and magnetic susceptibility (MS) peaks at ~194 mbsf correlate to the calcareous ooze-chalk contact: mean NGR values increase from 3.3 to 16.0 counts/s and average MS increases from 1.0 to 38.1 SI.
+Within the sedimentary succession, natural gamma radiation (NGR) and magnetic susceptibility (MS) peaks at ~194 mbsf correlate to the calcareous ooze/chalk contact; mean NGR values increase from 3.3 to 16.0 counts/s and average MS increases from 1.0 to $38.1 \text{ SI} \times 10^{-5}$.
 The transition from the sedimentary overburden to igneous basement is imaged at ~210 mbsf by gamma ray attenuation (GRA) bulk density, moisture and density (MAD) bulk density, and NGR average values.
-Bulk density increases from 1.73 to 2.59 g/cm3 (GRA) and from 1.89 to 2.85 g/cm3 (MAD), and NGR decreases from 8.68 to 3.20 counts/s across the sediment-basement interface.
-Intervals of low whole-round core and archive-half section surface point MS values appear to correlate with intervals of highly fragmented basalt, and higher values ($\sim 1000~$ to $\sim 3000~$ for both instruments) appear to be associated with intervals of coherent (length > 20 cm) basalt core pieces.
+Bulk density increases from 1.73 to 2.59 g/cm3 (GRA) and from 1.89 to 2.85 g/cm3 (MAD), and NGR decreases from 8.68 to 3.20 counts/s across the sediment/basement interface.
+Intervals of low MS and point magnetic susceptibility (MSP) values appear to correlate with intervals of highly fragmented basalt, and higher values (~1000 to ~3000 SI \times 10-5 for both instruments) appear to be associated with intervals of coherent (length >20 cm) basalt core pieces.
 These trends are consistent with GRA bulk density and NGR measurements from the same intervals.
-However, anomalously high MS and NGR values in a rubbly zone appear to correspond to a shift from high to low TiO_2 concentrations in the volcanic sequence at $\sim 270~$ mbsf.
+However, anomalously high MS/MSP and NGR values in a rubbly zone appear to correspond to a shift from high to low TiO2 concentrations in the volcanic sequence at \sim 270 mbsf.